 - The nature and extent of the loss caused by any breaches of those duties

-Where a surveyor or valuer is found to be at fault financial compensation, usually in the form of ‘damages’, can be recovered for a wide range of losses.
+Where a surveyor or valuer is found to be negligent financial compensation, usually in the form of ‘damages’, can be awarded for a wide range of losses.
 Using case examples, we identify and explain many of the different types of compensation awards available in our guide: Compensation for professional negligence: What can I recover?

 Even if the firm or practice at fault is no longer trading or has been dissolved, it may still be possible to make a claim and recover compensation.
 The support available to claimants in these circumstances is explained in our article: Claims against closed professional firms and practices